 Various resources have been collated from Beyond the Panda to create a series of lessons around Chinese endangered species, mainly focusing on four threats: habitat loss, over-hunting, pollution and climate change.

 This programme is part of the Confucius Institute for Scotland's Schools Eco-Learning Programme (ELP).
 The programme is a partnership between CISS, Keep Scotland Beautiful and RZSS Beyond the Panda.
-A detailed pack will be available from CISS in due course.
+A detailed pack will be available from CISS.

 This game focuses on four Chinese endangered animals and their four main threats: giant panda and habitat loss; Amur tiger and over-hunting; Steller's sea eagle and pollution; bharal and climate change.